ROILTechnology/ROIL_info/terms.md

 should be marked, per the standard feed notation, `<itunes:explicit>true</itunes:explicit>`.
 NSFW content is defined as that containing nudity, sexual content, profanity, or other content not generally considered suitable for formal environments.
+ROIL allows you to state a preference whether to hide NSFW content, but ROIL is not able to assure that users who opt out will be free of such content, for numerous reasons, including the facts that (a) the designation is inherently subjective, and (b) ROIL relies on users to make this designation.

 ## Claiming Feeds